matthew-1313/PlayPal-FrontEnd/README.md

 ### Search Game

-To look for a particular game, the user can enter the game title into the search bar and click Submit.
+To look for a particular game, the user can enter the game title into the search bar and click "Submit".
 Playpal will return a list of games related to the title searched.
 The user can (as on the home page) click the game card to be taken to a page with more information about the game.

 ### Profile